OutSystems/docs-bestpractices/src/performance/top-10-rules/top-10-rules.md

 ## Avoid using preparation data in screen actions

 Don't use preparation data in screen actions because it increases the network traffic between the server and the browser.
-This in turn increases network usage and degrade server request processing performance.
+This in turn increases network usage and degrades server request processing performance.
+This applies only to traditional web apps.

 ## Minimize the number of fields fetched from the database